Jon-Davis/Cypher-System-JSON-DB/csrd-rs/Creatures.md

 Interaction: A hydra is a cunning predator, but not intelligent.
 It can't bargain or negotiate.
 Use: The PCs investigate an ancient ruin hoping to find artifacts of the gods.
 A hydra saw them enter and trails them through the crumbling structure at a considerable distance, waiting for them to take a rest or become otherwise distracted before attacking.
 Loot: Hydras sometimes collect cyphers and artifacts in their lair, or failing that, they guard something of value.
-GM intrusion: The character reacts poorly to the poison in the air or a bite and goes intonhelpless convulsions for one round if they fail a Might defense task.
+GM intrusion: The character reacts poorly to the poison in the air or a bite and goes into helpless convulsions for one round if they fail a Might defense task.

 JOTUNN (NORSE GIANT)